path-robotics/CyUSBSerial_SDK/do/README.md

 Running these scripts will modify the contents of your CyUSBSerial directory.
-Because the contents of this repository will be volume mounted into a Docker container and your code will be built and tested, any changes that you wish to preserve in your `build` or `logs` directory should be copied elsewhere prior to running these scripts.
+Because the contents of this repository will be volume mounted into a Docker container and your code will be built and tested, any changes that you wish to preserve in your `build` directory should be copied elsewhere prior to running these scripts.

 ## Using the scripts